Get the most recent information on South Australia's response to the Coronavirus pandemic.

-- Housing assessment order - the property may be unsafe or unsuitable for human habitation, but an assessment is required.
+- assessment order - the property may be unsafe or unsuitable for human habitation, but an assessment is required.

-- Housing improvement order - the property is unsafe or unsuitable for human habitation, and specific works are required to improve the property.
+- improvement order - the property is unsafe or unsuitable for human habitation, and specific works are required to improve the property.

-- Housing demolition order - the property is so unsafe or unsuitable for human habitation and it would be impractical or unreasonable to improve the property.
+- demolition order - the property is so unsafe or unsuitable for human habitation and it would be impractical or unreasonable to improve the property.
 A demolition order may refer to the whole or part of a property.